sider/runners/CONTRIBUTING.md

 First, please open a new issue for a tool that you want to add.

-Next, please read the previous pull requests which added a new tool before you start coding.
+Next, please read the previous pull requests which added a new tool and read ["How to write a new runner?"](how-to-write-a-new-runner.md) before you start coding.

 The following links are for adding a *hadolint* support: